An urban street scene of the area around St Martin's Church and the Bull Ring in Birmingham.

 • The vast majority of LBC decisions (alteration/extension) are granted.
 In 2022/23, 93% of all LBC decisions were granted.
 This compares with 88% of all planning permissions.
 In general, planning statistics show that the proportion of LBCs granted has exceeded the proportion of planning permissions granted each year since 2000/01

-Once a planning application has been validated, the local planning authority should decide on the proposal as quickly as possible, and in any event within the statutory time limit unless a longer period is agreed in writing with the applicant.
+Once a planning application has been validated, the local planning authority should decide on the proposal as quickly as possible and, in any event, within the statutory time limit unless a longer period is agreed upon in writing with the applicant.

-The statutory time limits for applications for planning permission are set out in article 34 of the Town and Country Planning (Development Management Procedure (England) Order 2015 (as amended).
-They are 13 weeks for applications for major development, ten weeks for applications for technical details consent, and (from 1 August 2021) applications for public service infrastructure development, and eight weeks for all other types of development (unless an application is subject to an Environmental Impact Assessment, in which case a 16-week limit applies).
+The statutory time limits for applications for planning permission are set out in Article 34 of the Town and Country Planning (Development Management Procedure (England) Order 2015 (as amended).
+They are 13 weeks for applications for major development, 10 weeks for applications for technical details consent, and (from 1 August 2021) applications for public service infrastructure development, and 8 weeks for all other types of development (unless an application is subject to an Environmental Impact Assessment, in which case a 16-week limit applies).

 Where a planning application takes longer than the statutory period to decide, and an extended period has not been agreed with the applicant, the government’s policy is that the decision should be made within 26 weeks at most to comply with the 'planning guarantee'.

-Figure PLA 8.1a – A series of doughnut graphs showing LBCs, planning permissions granted, and percentage of prompt decisions made.
-Source: DLUHC.
+Figure PLA 8.1a – Listed Building Consents (LBCs), planning permissions granted, and percentage of prompt decisions made, 2022/23

 Internet Explorer 11 cannot display this chart / image.
 To see it, please use a different browser eg: Chrome or Safari.